Ahmedsaed/MUST-CS/Readme.md

 3- "MOOC Quiz N" : A folder with all the c++ codes required to solve the problems in the Quiz

 ## How To Contribute
-1- You can create a pull request: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests
+1- You can create a pull request: [More Info](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

-2- You can fork this repo: https://docs.github.com/en/get-started/quickstart/fork-a-repo
+2- You can fork this repo: [More Info](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ## Good Luck
 ~ Ahmed Saed